hyungccho/backbone_material/projects/w7d2-pokedex-ii.md

 new URL, and a `Router` should construct the new view and insert it.

 To begin, write a route in `pokedex-6.js` that maps the root URL to the `pokemonIndex` method.
-Into this method, copy the initialization code from `pokemon-5.js`.
+Copy the initialization code from the end of `pokemon-5.js` into `pokemonIndex`.
 Comment out the old initialization code in `pokemon-5.js`; we'll rely on the router now.

 Next, we'll change `PokemonIndex#selectPokemonFromList`.
 Instead of creating a view, use `Backbone.history.navigate` to move to a